vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_style_elements.html.md

      /&gt;
 </pre>

-**dp** stands for 'density pixel' & represent **absolute** size. **sp** stands for 'scale (independent) pixel'.
+**dp** stands for 'density-independent pixel' & represent **absolute** size. **sp** stands for 'scale (independent) pixel'.
 It takes into account user's font settings.
 It is usually good idea to use 'sp' for setting textSize of an Android UI element.
 For non-font related properties, using 'dp' is fine.

 Once done, save the file & deploy your app.
 It should look as below.